 Make existing customers feel special by emailing them sneak previews and exclusive deals to get them counting down to the big day.

 You could even make your Black Friday deals exclusive for email subscribers, helping increase customer loyalty and boosting your mailing list at the same time.
+Sending a follow up email to thank customers for shopping with you can also be a nice incentive for them to revisit your store year round.

-Start your campaign at least a week in advance and don’t forget to plan a ‘Last Chance’ email too.
+Don’t forget to plan a ‘Last Chance’ email too.

 5. Plan Your Promotions